jymigeon/gpgsm-as-ca/README.md

 the private key of your internal CA all around, or (worse) commit it to some public repository and share the password via chat or SMS.

-For convenience an example script to generate new key pairs is attached.
+For convenience the certificate creation step can be made close to automated.
-It allows someone to almost completely provision new entities signed by the CA on demand, as long as he manages to know the OpenPGP card PIN.
+Anyone that wants to build up a CA using `gpgsm` could take inspiration on the [card-signing program](#card-signing) and adapt it to its needs.

 [1]: https://en.wikipedia.org/wiki/Hardware_security_module
 [2]: https://www.keylength.com/